Dealing with the Second Hardest Thing in Computer Science

 # better

-But if the variable is only ever used in its false version (e.g. is_volcano_inactive), the negative version can be easier to work with.
+However, if the variable is primarily used in its false state (e.g., is_volcano_inactive), the negative version can be easier to work with.

 Tip